EssentialGG/Elementa/README-java.md

 ## Animations

 Elementa also provides a strong animation API.
-When you make an animation, you set all of the new constraints you would like to animate to, as well as the length (and optionally, delay) of the animation.
+When you make an animation, you set all the new constraints you would like to animate to, as well as the length (and optionally, delay) of the animation.

-When animating, you have a wide variety of animation algorithms to choose from, and you can feel free to implement custom ones yourself.
-All of the built-in animation algorithms come from the `Animations` enum.
+When animating, you have a wide variety of animation strategies (algorithms) to choose from, and you can of course implement more yourself.
+All the built-in animation strategies come from the `Animations` enum.

 ```java